Authentication Profiles and Resources

 The "default" Authentication Profile

-SL1 includes a default authentication profile, for which the following rules apply:
+Skylar One includes a default authentication profile, for which the following rules apply:

 • You cannot delete the default profile.

-• For users who installed version 7.8 or later of SL1 using an ISO, initially the default profile is pre-configured to allow ScienceLogic administrators to log in via CAC/Client Certificate, HTTP Auth, or the EM7 Login Page and the authentication resource EM7 Internal.
-This allows administrators to log in and perform initial configuration on the SL1 system.
+• In ISO systems, initially the default profile is pre-configured to allow ScienceLogic administrators to log in via CAC/Client Certificate, HTTP Auth, or the Skylar One Login Page and the authentication resource Internal.
+This allows administrators to log in and perform initial configuration on the Skylar One system.
+After initial configuration, administrators can edit the default profile as best fits their organization.

 Creating an Authentication Profile